 Some of the critical components, such as electronics and plastic parts are supplied globally.

-To address the issues that prevent companies to increase the production in Europe at short notice, a group of CO-VERSATILE partners, including Demcon, Fraunhofer IML, HSSMI, SZTAKI and University of Westminster, are focusing on ramping up production of ventilators based on the DemcAir production line.
-The project scope includes the following:
+To address the issues that prevent companies to increase the production in Europe at short notice, a group of CO-VERSATILE partners, including Demcon, Fraunhofer IML, HSSMI, SZTAKI and University of Westminster, focused on ramping up production of ventilators based on the DemcAir production line.